-Growing up in the family hospitality business, Carol Lawrence-Erickson has over 30 years of experience managing and marketing of various restaurants, including her own.
+Growing up in the family hospitality business, Carol Lawrence has over 30 years of experience managing and marketing of various restaurants, including her own.
 She started at the age of 12 peeling potatoes, setting the banquet hall and taking turkeys apart with memere at Belmont Hall.
 By 15, she had worked her way up to dishwasher and line cook, before accepting a waitress position at the Weathervane Seafood Restaurant.
 This position was short-lived because within two weeks, she was offered the Dining Room Manager position and soon after followed her passion to learn all about the back of house.
 After successfully managing another family business, The Derryfield Restaurant, Carol bought her first restaurant in September 1987 when she was just 23 years old.
-Since this time, she has earned national exposure for the Red Arrow Diner through print, television and radio media as well as expanded the brand to four locations across New Hampshire.Even in the infamously competitive hospitality industry, Carol continually supports countless local restaurants in many ways.
+Since this time, she has earned national exposure for the Red Arrow Diner through print, television and radio media as well as expanded the brand to three locations across New Hampshire.Even in the infamously competitive hospitality industry, Carol continually supports countless local restaurants in many ways.
 Carol truly believes that restaurateurs should build each other up and collaborate to build a thriving economy that benefits everyone.
 To this end, she founded the NH Entertainment and Tastes of the State (NH EATS) and hosted a food-themed radio show for over a decade that showcased local eateries, chefs and signature dishes.
 When tragedy strikes for fellow hospitality entrepreneurs, Carol is at the front of the line to offer encouragement, consultation and other support for these individuals and their staff.
 Carol was named by the New Hampshire Lodging & Restaurant Association as the 2018 Stars of the Industry Restaurateur of the Year.

 Carol is an active supporter of her community and supports countless charitable endeavors.
 Each year, she and her team leads the planning committee for the Tower of Toys holiday fundraiser which collects toys for disadvantaged children.
 She serves annually as a Make-A-Wish NH table captain and actively supports the Perkins School for the Blind, including funding in perpetuity the organization’s annual Jesse Isabelle Spirit Award to recognize a child with great passion and spirit.
 For over six years, she has volunteered her time and compassion as an educational surrogate for a 17-year-old girl in foster care.
 Carol has also served on the Challenger Sports NH board of directors, was honored to be the keynote survivor speaker of the American Heart Association’s Go Red For Women Luncheon in 2017, and a supporter of both New Hampshire Association for the Blind and Compassionate Friends.
 She also conducts countless fundraisers through her diners and provides generous donations for a wide variety of causes.

 In this role, Amanda is responsible for reaching the highest profitability for the company while managing the monitoring of budgets and expenditures, including food and labor costs.
-She also works closely with all of Red Arrow Diners’ general managers to assure company policies and procedures are being met and manages the company’s human resources, payroll and marketing components.
-Since joining the Red Arrow Diner in 2010, Amanda has worked directly with the company owners to open two brand new locations in Londonderry and Concord.
-Due to her hard work and dedication, she has managed to increase business and profitability in all of the company’s current locations.Prior to joining Red Arrow Diner, Amanda worked as the Marketing and Office Manager for a commercial real estate company and also owned and operated her own catering business.
+She also works closely with all Red Arrow Diner general managers to assure company policies and procedures are being met and manages the company’s human resources, payroll and marketing components.
+Since joining the Red Arrow Diner in 2010, Amanda has worked directly with the company owners to open three brand new locations in Londonderry, Concord, and Nashua.
+Due to her hard work and dedication, she has managed to increase business and profitability in all of the company’s current locations.
+Her continued success led Amanda to become an official co-owner of Red Arrow Diner on January 1, 2020.Prior to joining Red Arrow Diner, Amanda worked as the Marketing and Office Manager for a commercial real estate company and also owned and operated her own catering business.
 She has spent ten years in the hospitality industry, and has always had a passion for food and cooking.
 Amanda embraces the daily challenges in the hospitality industry and welcomes the unexpected, whether it be a pie in the face for a fundraising event, SOS calls she receives from the diner locations, or menu changes that involve food tastings (her favorite!).
-Amanda considers her fellow employees at Red Arrow Diner her extended family and loves working with owners George Lawrence and Carol Lawrence-Erickson, whom she has learned a great deal from thanks to their 40+ years in the restaurant business.
+Amanda considers her fellow employees at Red Arrow Diner her extended family and loves working with co-owners George Lawrence and Carol Lawrence, whom she has learned a great deal from thanks to their 40+ years in the restaurant business.

 Amanda graduated magna cum laude from Southern New Hampshire University in 2007 with a BS in Organizational Leadership with minors in Psychology and History.
 Amanda was named by the New Hampshire Lodging & Restaurant Association as the 2017 Stars of the Industry Restaurant Employee of the Year.
 She currently resides in southern New Hampshire, a place she is proud to call home throughout her childhood and now as an adult, building her career and family.
-In her spare time, Amanda loves to cook, travel and spend time with her beloved family: her husband of nine years, Michael, as well as her two daughters, Lyla and Olivia.
+In her spare time, Amanda loves to cook, travel and spend time with her beloved family: her husband, Michael, as well as her two daughters, Lyla and Olivia.